 Fortunately for foragers, the National Park Service categorizes this particular species as one of the “Foolproof Four” of edible mushrooms.
 It matures in late summer and early fall, and so long as mushroom hunters note the distinct characteristics of safe-to-eat fresh puffballs, they’re in for an awesome meal.

-Note: you should ALWAYS ID these mushrooms with info from experienced foragers.
+You should ALWAYS ID these mushrooms with info from experienced foragers.
 They have some unsavory doppelgangers, which can cause harm if consumed.

 Despite looking like giant marshmallows, we don’t advise eating these wild mushrooms without cooking them.
 Puffballs are wrapped in a tough outer skin, and the inner white flesh is dense and firm.